 Red Imported Fire Ants are usually a reddish brown color.
-Fire ants live in colonies of up to 200,000 individuals with mounds that can be two feet high and three feet across with as many as 50 colonies per acre.
+They live in colonies of up to 200,000 individuals with mounds that can be two feet high and three feet across with as many as 50 colonies per acre.
 It’s painful, burning sting results in pustules that take up to 10 days to heal.
 Some people are extremely allergic to the sting, needing fast medical attention to deal with the toxin.

 The Fire Ant Mound